erxes/erxes/README.md

 - Leverage growth marketing and scale your business with **Growth Hacking** ready-made templates and prioritize with different metrics and scoring systems
 - Convert more prospects with email, SMS, and in-app chat **Campaigns**
 - Never miss a potential lead by capturing them with a customizable **Forms**
-- Track your entire sales and drive leads to a successful close with our Kansan-style boards in the **Sales Pipeline**
+- Track your entire sales and drive leads to a successful close with our Kanban-style boards in the **Sales Pipeline**
 - Coordinate and manage all your customer interactions in the **Contact Management**
 - Stay in sync with your customers and staff with **Team Inbox**
 - Connect with your customers in continuous real-time omnichannel with **Messenger**